-Finally, the landing microhabitats could hint at the behavioral pattern that the released CRB are following.
-Of the 19 retrieved CRB, 11 landed in palm crown microhabitats (p̂=0.57) whereas 8 landed in ground microhabitats (p̂=0.43).
+Finally, %EW have a strong association with the microhabitats in which tagged CRB were found.
+Of the 19 retrieved CRB, 11 landed in palm crown microhabitats whereas 8 landed in ground microhabitats.
 The CRB that landed in the crown microhabitats had a statistically significantly lower percent emergence weight than those CRB that landed on the ground microhabitats (p-value=0.0006).
 It is reasonable to hypothesize that heavier CRB landed on lower microhabitats due to the comparative inability to reach higher altitudes than the ones reached by lighter CRB.
 However, all of the released CRB flew several meters vertically into the air before displacing horizontally.
 If heavier CRB had hindered vertical displacement in comparison to lighter CRB, then takeoff would have notably different between these two groups.
 It has been noted that adult CRB spend their time either feeding on the palm crown or breeding on the ground (Zelazny 1975).
 As CRB alternate between these microhabitats, individuals fluctuate in their percent emergence weight making it possible to determine the behavioral pattern that CRB will engage in from noting their percent emergence weight (Source).
 CRB at a higher percentage of their emergence weight will very likely refrain from further feeding and fly in search of breeding sites whereas CRB at a lower percentage of their emergence weight will likely forage in search for food.
 Therefore, it is not coincidental that the CRB that landed in the ground microhabitats, associated with breeding, had statistically significantly higher percentage emergence weights than those that landed in palm crowns, associated with feeding sites.
 This particularity of the CRB life cycle makes method much more specific and controllable.
 In order to have CRB fly directly to breeding sites, the individuals must be fed to high percentage of their emergence weight.
 In doing so, monitoring and eradication teams can ensure that the released CRB will not lead them to feeding sites rather than breeding sites and will increase the effectiveness of the CRB control methods.

-Narrative Outro
+Effectiveness (% of beetles caught)

+Previous lit (how we compare)

+Our results (dist., %EW, locations) mention particularly the fact that no beetles entered traps (get number of traps at each location) mention recommendation for tracking (high %EW)

+Locations CRB found

+Advantages/disadvantages vs. other breeding site detection methods (get budget for dogs from Aubrey) (ease of use, cost, knowledge of local area)